nekkron/PowerShell/README.md

 Please feel free to borrow these scripts.
 If there's a better, easier or faster way to do things please let me know.

 Thank you, and enjoy.

+All scripts are provided "AS IS" with no warranty or liability.
+Always test before production.